 Goodwill’s mission, and the reason for our stores, is to help people find a job, train for a better job, or earn life skills that allow them to live more independently.
-70% of the funds for these programs come from the sale of donated items in our stores.
+These programs are funded primarily by the sale of donated items in our stores.

 Please donate your gently used:

 - Clothing, accessories, and shoes

 - Toys and books

 - Housewares, linens, cookware, and dishes

 - Furniture and small appliances

 - Sports equipment, collectibles, and more!

 Goodwill has donation locations in 35 counties and 14 cities in Virginia.
 We accept donations at our Goodwill Store and Donation Centers, Attended Donation Centers, and the blue Donation Boxes.
 Find your nearest donation drop-off location on our map.